omgnetwork/android-sdk/README.md

     * `type`: The QR code type, only supports `TransactionRequestType.RECEIVE` for now.
     * `tokenId`: The id of the desired token.
     * `amount`: (optional) The amount of token to receive.
 This amount can be either inputted when generating or consuming a transaction request.
     * `address`: (optional) The address specifying where the transaction should be sent to.
-If not specified, the current user's primary address will be used.
+If not specified, the current user's primary wallet address will be used.
     * `correlationId`: (optional) An id that can uniquely identify a transaction.
 Typically an order id from a provider.
     * `requireConfirmation`: A boolean indicating if the request needs a confirmation from the requester before being proceeded
     * `maxConsumptions`: (optional) The maximum number of time that this request can be consumed